5 Steps to Write an Arts Supplement for College Applications

 Let’s look at some examples.
 If you view Princeton’s Art Supplement guidelines, you’ll notice that they accept submissions for architecture, creative writing, dance, music, music theater, theater or visual arts.
 Keep in mind that not all colleges accept all disciplines.
 For example, MIT does not accept creative writing as a discipline for their creative portfolio.

 Each discipline has its own guidelines.
 Architecture for Princeton requires 3-10 visual work samples, while dance requires a digital video of one or more solo performances of contrasting styles.
-Princeton’s piano guidelines are extremely specific, with the faculty preferring works from the 48 preludes and fugues of J.S.
+Princeton’s piano guidelines in 2023 were extremely specific, with the faculty preferring works from the 48 preludes and fugues of J.S.
 Bach, the first movement of a sonata by Mozart, Beethoven or Haydn, and any 19th- or 20th-century solo work, not including concerti.
 That’s quite a lot of detail!
+Princeton updated their piano requirements in 2024 to be less specific, so be sure to check requirements from year to year.

 This takes us to the most important step, crafting the art.